Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 To Gyotin that sounded like an excellent idea.

 "Well then," he said.
-"Let’s see if we can get your day off to a good start…"
+"Let’s see if we can get your day off to a good start..."

-He led the way, reflecting as he did so that he spent his whole life guiding people nowadays… and that he wouldn’t change it for the world.
+He led the way, reflecting as he did so that he spent his whole life guiding people nowadays... and that he wouldn’t change it for the world.

 ___